 After moving to Atlanta, Tracy looked for a collaborative family law firm that took the time to develop real relationships with clients.
-She joined Stearns-Montgomery & Proctor.
+She found that with the team of attorneys at Stearns-Montgomery & Proctor.
 “I was very impressed with the attorneys’ level of professionalism in the office and courtroom,” Tracy commented.
 “I also like the team approach they use to share experiences and support each other's efforts.”

-Clients appreciate Tracy’s willingness to listen and respond to their questions, comments, and concerns while she guides them through what can often be emotional situations.
-She understands that each client’s experiences are unique, and also very personal to the people involved.
+Tracy’s clients appreciate her willingness to truly listen and address their questions, comments, and concerns while she guides them through what can often be the most emotional time in their life.
+She understands that each client’s experiences are unique, and also very personal to people involved.

 Areas of Practice:

 Athens, Georgia, 2008